Al-un/alun/README.md

-# CV
+# About

-My CV stuff with experimentations:
+Stuffed with experimentations:

 - Vue.js composition API
 - CSS Print